aegis-iisc/Hegel-OOPSLA-2425-Artifact/Hegel_artifact.md

 ```

 ### Note about the paper under Major Revision
-The paper is under `major revision` and we will be subnitting a new version of the artifact with experiments showing the number of SMT queries and size reductions for QTAs.
+The paper is under `major revision,` and we will submit a new version of the artifact with experiments showing the number of SMT queries and size reductions for QTAs.

 ### References